A Wasteful, Bloated

 spending by 65 times that amount ($46 billion).

-New budget priorities are needed to help address the root
+New budget priorities are needed to help

-to international development and humanitarian assistance programs
+meager commitment to international development and humanitarian

-multilateral development banks, Peace Corps, USAID operations,
+refugee assistance, multilateral development banks, Peace Corps,

-voluntary contributions to international organizations, debt relief,
+USAID operations, voluntary contributions to international organizations,

-and other development and humanitarian aid.
+debt relief, and other development and humanitarian aid.

-For greatest impact, U.S. aid should be channeled through
+For greatest impact, U.S. aid should be

 Military